KIT-CMS/TauFakeFactors/README.md

 </summary>

 This framework is designed for n-tuples produced with CROWN as input.
-All information for the preselection step is defined in configuration files in the `configs/ANALYSIS/ERA/` folder.
+All information for the preselection step is defined in configuration files in the `configs/ANALYSIS/ERA/` folder using the `common_settings.yaml` file and a more specific config file.

 The preselection config has the following parameters: